openedx/axim-engineering/.github/ISSUE_TEMPLATE/github-request---onboarding.md

 Date of first need for GitHub access.

-### Special access
+### Special access & notes

+For now, all new edX and tCRIL employees will be granted access to `push-pull-all`.

-If these users be added to any specific teams or given any elevated privileges, note them here.
+If these users need to be added to any specific teams or given any elevated privileges, note them here.

 ### Follow-up